HanyangBISLab/ACTG/README.md

 # ACTG

+##ver1.09
+- attribute in flat file was modified (easier to understand).

 ##ver1.08
-- mapping peptides using threads
+- mapping peptides using threads.

 ##ver1.07
 - catch wrong file formats in peptide list and VCF.